-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted substance, or its short-lived radioactive progeny, does not emit alpha radiation, (A) 10 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or (B) 10,000 Bq, or (iii) if the atomic number of the substance is greater than 81 and the substance, or its short-lived radioactive progeny, emits alpha radiation, (A) 1 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or(B) 1,000 Bq; or (c) in respect of more than one radioactive nuclear substance, (i) if the radioactive nuclear substances are uniformly distributed in material and not in bulk quantity, the quotient obtained by dividing the total activity concentration by the sum of quotients obtained by dividing the activity concentration of each radioactive nuclear substance by its corresponding exemption quantity as referred to in paragraph (a) or (b), or (ii) the quotient obtained by dividing the total activity by the corresponding sum of quotients obtained by dividing the activity of each radioactive nuclear substance by its corresponding exemption quantity as referred to in paragraph (a) or (b). (quantité d'exemption) (b) in respect of which there is no exemption from Nuclear Substances and Radiation Devices Regulations licensing under sections 5 to 8.1 of those EXEMPTIONS FROM LICENCE REQUIREMENT Regulations.
-GENERAL EXEMPTED ACTIVITIES 5.
-(1) A person may carry on any of the following activities without a licence: (a) possess, transfer, import, export, use, mine, produce, refine, convert, enrich, process, reprocess, manage or store a radioactive nuclear substance if the activity or the activity concentration of the substance does not, at any one time, exceed (i) its exemption quantity, (ii) its conditional clearance level, or (iii) its unconditional clearance level; (b) possess, transfer, import, export, store, use, abandon, produce or service a sealed source that contains less than the exemption quantity of a radioactive nuclear substance; (c) possess, transfer, import, export, store, use or abandon a radiation device, other than an exposure device, if the quantity of the nuclear substance or substances contained in the device is less than 10 times the exemption quantity; (d) possess, transfer, store, use, abandon, produce, refine, convert, enrich, process, reprocess, manage or dispose of deuterium or a compound containing deuterium, if the quantity of deuterium is less than
+Packaging and Transport of Nuclear Relevant paragraph(s) of the IAEA Regulations and other Substances Regulations, 2015 information as noted (ii) if the atomic number of the substance is greater than 81 and the substance, or its short-lived radioactive progeny, does not emit alpha radiation, (A) 10 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or (B) 10 000 Bm er (B) 10,000 Bq, or (iii) if the atomic number of the substance is greater than 81 and the substance, or its short-lived radioactive progeny, emits alpha radiation, (A) 1 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or (B) 1,000 Bq; or (c) in respect of more than one radioactive nuclear substance, (i) if the radioactive nuclear substances are uniformly distributed in material and not in bulk quantity, the quotient obtained by dividing the total activity concentration by the sum of quotients obtained by dividing the activity concentration of each radioactive nuclear substance by its corresponding exemption quantity as referred to in paragraph $(a)$ or $(b)$ , or (ii) the quotient obtained by dividing the total activity by the corresponding sum of quotients obtained by dividing the activity of each radioactive nuclear substance by its corresponding exemption quantity as referred to in paragraph ( a ) or ( b ). ( quantité d'exemption ) (b) in respect of which there is no exemption from Nuclear Substances and Radiation Devices Regulations licensing under sections 5 to 8.1 of those Regulations .
+EXEMPTIONS FROM LICENCE REQUIREMENT GENERAL EXEMPTED ACTIVITIES 5.
+(1) A person may carry on any of the following activities without a licence: (a) possess, transfer, import, export, use, mine, produce, refine, convert, enrich, process, reprocess, manage or store a radioactive nuclear substance if the activity or the activity concentration of the substance does not, at any one time, exceed (i) its exemption quantity, (ii) its conditional clearance level, or (iii) its unconditional clearance level; (b) possess, transfer, import, export, store, use, abandon, produce or service a sealed source that contains less than the exemption quantity of a radioactive nuclear substance; (c) possess, transfer, import, export, store, use or abandon a radiation device, other than an exposure device, if the quantity of the nuclear substance or substances contained in the device is less than 10 times the exemption quantity; (d) possess, transfer, store, use, abandon, produce, refine, convert, enrich, process, reprocess, manage or dispose of deuterium or a